 Opioid Use Disorder · Heroin Pathway

-Heroin addiction treatment at Valley Spring Recovery Center serves adults with a heroin use disorder, the IV-, snort-, or smoke-route opioid presentation that defined much of the U.S. opioid epidemic before fentanyl displaced heroin in the illicit supply.
-Heroin clients carry a distinct set of contextual concerns alongside the core opioid use disorder picture.
-Route-of-use complications include vein damage, endocarditis risk, abscess history, and hepatitis C and HIV exposure.
+Valley Spring Recovery Center treats heroin addiction in adults with heroin use disorder, the opioid presentation defined by intravenous, intranasal, or smoked administration that drove the U.S. opioid epidemic before fentanyl replaced heroin across the illicit supply.
+Heroin clients present a distinct clinical profile beyond core opioid use disorder.
+Route-of-administration complications include vein damage, endocarditis, abscess history, and hepatitis C and HIV exposure.
 Many clients carry a legacy opioid use disorder spanning years or decades.
-The current heroin supply is increasingly contaminated with fentanyl, which changes overdose risk and induction protocols.
+The current heroin supply contains fentanyl at increasing rates, which raises overdose risk and alters induction protocols.
 Heroin is one of three opioid pathways Valley Spring Recovery Center treats.

 Free Insurance Verification